How to Buy a Laptop for the Normal Person.. in 2019

 This is a yearly re-post / re-edit.
 It started in 2009 and has been updated yearly.
 This started out as a post to just my closest friends but has become one of my popular blog entries of all time.
 Here’s my fully updated guide to end-of-year 2018 into 2019.

 Quick updates for 2018-2019:

 - Snapdragon "Always on / Always Connected" PCs

 - What is M.2 storage?

-- Jeremy got a new laptop in 2018 after 7 years with his old one.
+- Jeremy's laptop update ... one year later... after 7 years with his old one.